 As your software product grows and matures, you’ll need to add several more tests to your testing suite to cover new features.
 This means you’ll eventually need more people to help cover manual testing.
 However, it can be costly to hire more internal team members, so many teams end up outsourcing some of their manual testing.
 You can learn more about manual software testing services here, or skip ahead to see how Rainforest QA provides the fastest manual testing available via our worldwide community of QA specialists.

-Outsourcing some of your manual testing is a great way to keep up with manual testing in the early days of building your software.
+Outsourcing some of your manual testing is a great way to keep up with manual testing in the early days of building your web app.
 But, once you have a few stable builds covered by test cases that get run frequently, making the switch to automated testing can save you a lot of time and resources.

 With most automated software testing tools (e.g., Selenium), you’ll have to re-write all of your test scripts in whatever programming language the tool requires.
 This is typically very time-consuming and costly.
 It also means that only team members with programming experience will be able to manage the automated tests.